-As you review the Community Design Element (Attachment 4) please use the following color coding to identify why the policy revisions are recommended.
+As you review the Community Design Element (Attachment 5 for the clean version and Attachment 6 for the track changes version,) please use the following color-coding to identify why the policy revisions are recommended.

-- All policies in Purple text are modified from the draft Specific Plan and incorporated into the Coastal General Plan Safety Element. - Blue text denotes staff's recommended changes related to new State requirements from the Coastal Commission or other State agencies or changes in state law.
+All policies in Purple text are modified from the draft Specific Plan and incorporated into the

+Coastal General Plan Safety Element.

+- Blue text denotes staff's recommended changes related to new State requirements from the Coastal Commission or other State agencies or changes in State law.
 The Coastal Commission requires that all new LCP Amendments address, through new policy language, new Coastal Commission requirements/priorities that have developed over time through case law, new statute and or Coastal Commission interpretation of the Coastal Act.
 Staff has reviewed The Coastal Commissions Local Coastal Program Update Guide (2013), to identify new policy language for the City's LCP to meet these requirements.
 The new required policy language is noted in the attached documents in Blue Text.
 These policies are provided for City Council and the Planning Commission review and direction. - Green text denotes staff's recommended changes to create: 1) internal consistency within the Coastal General Plan; 2) the adoption of policies already approved by City Council in the Inland General Plan (updated in 2014); and 3) recommended changes by staff.

-As you review the Community Design Element please think about what policy issues are not addressed as well as if any existing or recommended policies should be modified or deleted.
+As you review the Community Design Element please, think about what existing or recommended policies should be modified or deleted and about policy issues are not addressed, if any.